puppetlabs/structured-logging/README.md

  - write messages to arbitrarily named loggers, instead of just the one named after the namespace in which the log statement appears.

-It is built on clojure.tools.logging, but it only works with logback.
+It is built on `clojure.tools.logging`, but it only works with logback.

 ## Usage